Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### AWS CodeBuild builds code for an application, creates the Docker image, pushes the image to Amazon Elastic Container Registry (Amazon ECR), and tags the image with a unique identifier.
 If the Developers already have AWS CLI configured on their workstations, how can the Docker images be pulled to the workstations?

-- [ ] Run the following:docker pull REPOSITORY URI : TAG.
+- [ ] Run the following: `docker pull REPOSITORY URI : TAG`.
-- [x] Run the output of the following:aws ecr get-login and then run: docker pull REPOSITORY URI : TAG.
+- [x] Run the output of the following: `aws ecr get-login` and then run: `docker pull REPOSITORY URI : TAG`.
-- [ ] Run the following:aws ecr get-login and then run: docker pull REPOSITORY URI : TAG.
+- [ ] Run the following: `aws ecr get-login` and then run: `docker pull REPOSITORY URI : TAG`.
-- [ ] Run the output of the following: aws ecr get-download-url-for-layer and then run: docker pull REPOSITORY URI : TAG.
+- [ ] Run the output of the following: `aws ecr get-download-url-for-layer` and then run: `docker pull REPOSITORY URI : TAG`.

 **[⬆ Back to Top](#table-of-contents)**